Henry Sinclair (bishop): Life

-Henry Sinclair was the second son of Sir Oliver Sinclair of Roslin brother of John Sinclair (died 1566), bishop of Brechin, and uncle of Oliver Sinclair, general at Solway Moss.
+Henry Sinclair was the second son of Sir Oliver Sinclair of Roslin and his third wife Isabella Livingstone.
+He was a brother of John Sinclair (died 1566), bishop of Brechin, and Oliver Sinclair, general at Solway Moss.

-It seems probable that he was born well before 1508 (as given in some sources).
-Henry's parents were married after 1485 (when his mother was only about 15) and probably closer to 1490 (first note of his eldest brother George is in 1491).

 He studied at the University of St. Andrews, being incorporated in St. Leonard's College in 1521.
 Having gained the special favour of James V, he was admitted on 13 November 1537 an ordinary lord of session.
 On 16 December of the same year he obtained the rectory of Glasgow from Archbishop Dunbar; in 1541 he was named abbot or perpetual commendator of the abbey of Kilwinning; and in 1550 he exchanged this office with Gavin Hamilton for the deanery of Glasgow.
 While he was dean he bought and sold some land from Melrose Abbey making a good profit.

 In 1548 he was sent into Flanders to treat for a peace between Flanders and Scotland.
 On 11 August 1550, he obtained a safe-conduct to go into France, and apparently did not return to Scotland until 1554.
 Immediately on his return he persuaded Robert Reid, the bishop of Orkney, then Lord President of the Court of Session, to make certain statutes for the abbreviation of the processes and the reform of other abuses.
-He was a commissioner for the Treaty of Carlisle in 1556, and for that of Upsettlington in 1559.
+He was a commissioner for the Treaty of Carlisle in 1556, and for the Treaty of Upsettlington in 1559.
 On 2 December 1558, he succeeded the bishop of Orkney as Lord President of the Court of Session, and on the death of Bishop David Panter in the same year, he obtained a gift of the temporalities of the see of Ross, being consecrated – after some delay in obtaining the papal sanction – in 1560.
 In 1561 he was chosen one of Queen Mary's privy council of twelve, the other eleven members being all laymen.
 The same year he and other bishops offered to give up a fourth of the rents of their benefices.
 On 28 December 1563, he was appointed one of a commission for the erection of jurisdiction in various parts of the country.